sofmeright/beszel-agent-win-amd64/readme.md

 ## Usage:

-Gitlab requires users authenticate to pull packages from the generic package registry.
+Gitlab requires authentication which means you have to be a "user" to pull packages from the generic package registry.
 I failed to find a workaround....
-Due to this requirement I did create a new user named "public_api" with an API token of ```glpat-Gtpqt1aHVdPSS11XdREm```.
+So if you want to pull these images from a script you can be the "public_api" user with an API token of ```glpat-Gtpqt1aHVdPSS11XdREm```.
-The max expiry of a personal accesss token is 1 year! 🥴 We will worry about automating that ~ later. 🙈
+I can not guarantee availability for financial reasons, but I will do my best. 🍜🤣 For best results, clone this repo or make your own pipeline from the inspiration.
+Then of course you are welcome to manually download while you can.

 To pull a [release](https://gitlab.prplanit.com/precisionplanit/beszel-agent-win-amd64/-/packages) programmatically using curl: